-Understanding your website traffic sources is an important part of your marketing strategy.
-Let’s break down 6 different types of website traffic sources, so you can make educated marketing decisions about where your website traffic is functioning best and fill in the gaps where needed.
+Understanding your website traffic sources is an important part of your digital marketing strategy.
+Let’s break down six different types of website traffic sources.
+That way, you can make educated decisions based on what's performing best and what needs improvement.

 6 Types of Website Traffic Sources

 1. Organic Traffic

-Organic traffic is the type of traffic that came to your site via someone who found your site using a search engine.
+Organic traffic is made up of users that found your site using a search engine.

 Organic website traffic is the primary focus inbound marketing strives to increase.
-The content you are adding to your website today is the traffic of tomorrow and the next day and the next month and possibly years to come.
+The content you add to your website today is the traffic of tomorrow... and the next day, the next month, and possibly years to come.
 This is why content marketing is so important and a key function of a successful marketing strategy.

 Organic search traffic is earned, not paid for.

-According to Search Engine Journal, 70% of the links search engine users click on are organic.
+According to Imforza, 70% to 80% of users skip paid ads and instead focus on organic results.
 Organic search is certainly the most valuable marketing channel there is.
 If your ideal customer is searching for content that matches your product and services, you need to be there to capture those leads.

-The simplest way to increase organic traffic is through Search engine optimization (SEO) and content marketing.
-The higher you rank for keywords, the more often your links will rank higher in search engine results pages.
-Increasing your impressions, leading to clicks, and will lead to conversions.
+The simplest way to increase website traffic organically is through search engine optimization (SEO) and content marketing.
+The higher you rank for keywords, the more often your pages will rank higher in search engine results pages (SERPs).
+This will, in turn, increase your impressions and lead to clicks and conversions.

-Getting results from organic search takes time, but they are long-lasting, well worth the effort, and investment.
+Getting results from organic search takes time, but they are long-lasting and well worth the effort and investment.

 2. Direct Traffic

 Direct traffic refers to traffic you receive to your website that doesn't come through any other channel.
 This means a visitor found your website address by typing in your URL directly in the address bar.

-If your employees are frequenting your website, that can also count as direct traffic, so your team needs to filter out their IPs from your web analytics so your data isn’t muddied.
+If your employees visit your website, that can also count as direct traffic.
+To avoid muddying your data, your team should filter out their IP addresses from your web analytics.